 Of greenhouse gas emissions in U.S. Cities come from providing heat and hot water to buildings

-In many North American cities, burning fossil fuels—typically oil or gas—to provide heating, cooling, and hot water to buildings can be a significant source of air pollution and greenhouse gas emissions, which are harmful gases that are the cause of global climate change.
-For a typical residential building, this can account for 50-75% of building energy use and emissions.
-In cities with colder climates, the fossil fuel-based energy used in buildings can account for 40% or more of total citywide emissions.
+In many North American cities, burning fossil fuels—typically oil or gas—to provide heating, cooling, and hot water in buildings can be a significant source of air pollution and greenhouse gas emissions.
+For a typical residential building, fossil fuels can account for 50-75% of building energy use and emissions.
+In cities with colder climates, fossil fuel use in buildings can account for 40% or more of total citywide emissions.

 A Market Transformation Led by Cities

 The Building Electrification Initiative builds on the work of leading cities, supported by the Urban Sustainability Directors Network and the Carbon Neutral Cities Alliance, to pilot strategies to scale up the electrification of building heating and cooling systems.
-Over the past three years, a growing number of cities have become active in this work to transform their local and regional building markets.
-Originally called the “Thermal Decarbonization Initiative for Cities,” the Building Electrification Initiative has attracted interest and participation from more than 50 North American cities and a dozen global manufacturers, and was most recently highlighted as one of seven transformational opportunities for cities in the Carbon Neutral Cities Alliance’s groundbreaking Game Changers Report.
+Over the past four years, a growing number of cities have become active in this work to transform their local and regional building markets.

-Six pioneering cities have led the way as the initial participants in the Building Electrification Initiative.
-Additional cities will be added in the coming year.
+Eight pioneering cities have led the way as participants in the Building Electrification Initiative.
+Additional cities will be added in the coming years.